SUSE/velum/README.md

 This will start the velum container as well as other required containers.

+You can use the `--non-interactive` flag if you prefer to run in non interactive mode.
+In that case you will be asked before old containers are removed.

+E.g.

+`> ./start --non-interactive`

 If you want to use your own set of salt states you can provide `SALT_DIR` environment variable to the start script, so that directory will be used as salt root.